NelsonPython/Driving_Experiment/Enviro/README.md

 <h1>Configuring Enviro</h1>

-<b>Enviro rides onboard Bumblebee AV sensing the temperature</b>
+<b>Enviro rides onboard Bumblebee AV.
+It senses the temperature and colors.</b>  If you have not built your own Enviro, follow these [instructions](https://github.com/NelsonPython/Enviro).

-If you have not built your own Enviro, follow these [instructions](https://github.com/NelsonPython/Enviro).
-Then, copy sensorEsocket.py to your home folder.
+Copy sensorEsocket.py to your home folder.

 ```
 python3 sensorEsocket -ip 192.168.1.x
 ```

--ip must be the ip address of the VirtualBox running Public Radio
+-ip must be the ip address of Public Radio

 <h2>sensorEsocket.py</h2>